How to Spot Fake CBD Oil & Ingredients to Avoid

 When trying to determine if a CBD oil is real vs. fake, keep an eye on these important indicators.
 A common theme?
 If an offer seems too good to be true, it probably is.

-A suspiciously low price tag is the very first indicator that you may be looking at a false or inferior CBD oil or CBD-based product.
+A suspiciously low price tag is the very first indicator that you may be looking at a fake or inferior CBD oil or CBD-based product.
 At first glance, it may seem like the cost of CBD is random, but it’s often a reflection of the potency and quality.
 For example, the Botanika Life Elite Elixir offers 1500 mg of full-spectrum CBD (the least-proccessed kind) sourced from USA-grown hemp; in turn, its price is $85.00 for 30mL.
 In comparison, another trusted brand offers 30mL for $45, BUT it only contains 250 mg and undergoes more processing to make the oil THC-free, ultimately lowering the quality of the CBD oil.
 This means that the user would have to consume or apply much more of the CBD oil to receive the same effects as what’s offered by Botanika Life.

 Both are examples of “real” CBD rather than fake, even though they represent different price points.
 Our advice?
 Research what the market offers to get a sense of what is fair price for what’s offered.
 For example, if you saw the guarantee of Botanika Life’s quality (1500 mg of full-spectrum CBD) for the cost of a subpar alternative ($45.00), you’ll know it’s fake.